Kraks/llmaam/README.md

 ### TODO

-- [x] tweak prompt (LLMAllocator) so that the response can be reified back to Scala code
+- [x] tweak prompt so that the response can be reified back to Scala code
 - [x] OpenAI support
+- [x] support conditionals and boolean
+- [x] support loops
+- [x] support mutable states
+- [x] make use of ErrState (eg. adding a function with a number produce ErrState)
+- [x] a Scheme parser (to handle some [benchmarks](https://github.com/TimWhiting/context-sensitive-demand-cfa/tree/main/evaluation/benchmarks))
+- [ ] Refactor desugaring from Scheme to core syntax
 - [ ] Deepseek, QWen API support
 - [ ] Give better prompt (eg existing strategy etc) to guide LLM make better decisions
-- [ ] support conditionals and boolean
-- [ ] support loops
-- [ ] support mutable states
 - [ ] support call/cc
-- [ ] make use of ErrState (eg. adding a function with a number produce ErrState)
-- [ ] a Scheme parser (to handle some [benchmarks](https://github.com/TimWhiting/context-sensitive-demand-cfa/tree/main/evaluation/benchmarks))